tonisolu/fastqsplit/README.md

 * fastq files must be gzipped
 * Does approximately 10M lines every 13s (depending on CPU speed)
+* this mod just changes the field to be lane name instead of lane number for Dante's FQs

 ## Building
 ```